sebdah/dynamic-dynamodb/docs/configuration_options.rst

 decrease-writes-unit                       str  Set if we should scale down in ``units`` or ``percent`` min-provisioned-writes                     int  Minimum number of write units for the table max-provisioned-writes                     int  Maximum number of write units for the table num-read-checks-before-scale-down          int  Force Dynamic DynamoDB to have `x` consecutive positive results before scaling down.
-Default is `1` num-write-checks-before-scale-down         int  Force Dynamic DynamoDB to have `x` consecutive positive results before scaling down.
-Default is `1` maintenance-windows                        str  Force Dynamic DynamoDB to operate within maintenance windows.
+Default is `1` (i.e. scale down immediately) num-write-checks-before-scale-down         int  Force Dynamic DynamoDB to have `x` consecutive positive results before scaling down.
+Default is `1` (i.e. scale down immediately) num-read-checks-reset-percent              int  Set a read consumption percentage when the `num-read-checks-before-scale-down` count should be reset.
+This option is optional, even if you use the `num-read-checks-before-scale-down` feature num-write-checks-reset-percent             int  Set a write consumption percentage when the `num-write-checks-before-scale-down` count should be reset.
+This option is optional, even if you use the `num-write-checks-before-scale-down` feature maintenance-windows                        str  Force Dynamic DynamoDB to operate within maintenance windows.
 E.g. ``22:00-23:59,00:00-06:00`` sns-topic-arn                              str  Full Topic ARN to use for sending SNS notifications sns-message-types                          str  Comma separated list of message types to receive SNS notifications for.
 Supported types are ``scale-up`` and ``scale-down``